 9. It rarely needs to be washed.

 Because of wool’s antibacterial properties, wool pretty much takes care of itself.
 Says Kellen Tucker, owner of Sharktooth, a Brooklyn store specializing in vintage textiles: “When clients ask how to wash wool, my impulse is to say, ‘Please don’t.’
 Wool is an incredibly resilient fiber, but it requires the gentlest handling in water and is often best left alone.”
 Most of the time, a simple shake, air-out, and spot clean works wonders.
-But if you must wash your woolens, read how to treat them with the gentlest of care in Expert Advice: How to Clean Woolen Blankets, 5 Tips.
+(You can also hang a wool blanket or throw outdoors on a bitter cold day to zap any bacteria and give it a refresh.)
+If you absolutely must wash your woolens, read how to treat them as gently as possible in Expert Advice: How to Clean Woolen Blankets, 5 Tips.

 10. It could help you sleep better.

-Because it regulates moisture and heat, advocates say sleeping under a wool blanket—or on it—results in better sleep: keeping hot sleepers cool, cold sleepers warm, and preventing middle-of-the-night wake-ups.
-Curious to give it a try (or already a proponent)?
+Because it regulates moisture and heat, advocates say sleeping under a wool blanket—or on it—results in better sleep, keeping hot sleepers cool, cold sleepers warm, and preventing middle-of-the-night wake-ups.
+Curious to give it a try (or already an avid wool-bedding practitioner)?
 Let us know in the comments.

 More housewares and renovations myths, debunked: